 Valley of the Dolls

-Despite mixed reviews from our readers, we've kept this book on the list because it was one of the most popular books in the 1960s (becoming the number one best seller in 1966).
-In the 50 years since, it's become a cult classic that has endured, and it's certainly piqued our interest to find out why!
+Despite mixed reviews from our readers, we’ve kept this book on the list because it was one of the most popular books in the 1960s, becoming the number one best seller in 1966.
+In the nearly 60 years since, it’s become a cult classic that has endured, and it’s certainly piqued our interest to find out why!

 You are welcome to choose any book that you’d like to read for the challenge, but we hope that this list of books has given you a good starting point.